Pregnancy-Related Low Back Pain

 As previously stated, LBP with radiation into the buttocks and legs is a common problem during pregnancy.
 However, LBP must be carefully differentiated from radicular and other neurologic symptoms.
 True sciatica is not commonly diagnosed among pregnant women.
 Posterior facet syndrome can present with pain radiation down the posterior thigh and mimic radicular pain.
 Another type of radiculopathy, meralgia paresthetica, follows the distribution of the lateral femoral cutaneous nerve and may be confused with referred pain symptoms experienced with LBP.
 Meralgia paresthetica is associated with severe pain, numbness, tingling, hypesthesia, or a burning sensation down the anterolateral aspect of the thigh.

-Common treatment interventions for low back pain (LBP) include physiotherapy and exercises.
+Common treatment interventions for low back pain (LBP) include physiotherapy for pregnancy and exercises.

 Ostgaard et al studied the relationship between sick leave and prepartum back education and training classes.
 They found a 12% decrease in sick leave time among pregnant women enrolled in an individualized back education and training program for both PPP and LP pain types.